estone4/SubtitleConversion/README.md

 # SubtitleConversion
-Automate a way to replace unreadable characters to the appropriate Turkish characters
+Automate a way to replace unreadable characters to the appropriate unicode characters